Keto Beef Stew

 Key ingredients & variations

-These simple ingredients combine to make a delicious keto beef stew.
+These simple ingredients combine to make a delicious stew.

-• Beef – Can use beef stew meat or cut up chunks of beef from chuck roast or other roast beef.
+• Beef – I use beef stew meat or cut up chunks from chuck roast or other roast.

-• Broth or stock – Use chicken or beef broth; however, water can be used if you have neither.
+• Broth or stock – Use chicken or beef broth.
+Water works if you have neither.

-• Red wine – Helps to depth the flavor of the keto stew recipe and acid from the wine tenderizes the beef.
+• Red wine – Adds depth of flavor to the stew, and acid from the wine tenderizes the beef.

-• Vegetables – Used green beans, mushrooms, daikon radish, carrot, onion and garlic; however, any low carb vegetable can be used.
+• Vegetables – I use green beans, mushrooms, daikon radish, carrot, onion and garlic, but any low-carb vegetable works.

-• Tomato paste – Add umami flavor to the stew.
+• Tomato paste – Adds umami flavor to the stew.

-• Thickener – Used to thicken up the soup so it’s not so liquidy; however, this is an optional ingredient.
+• Thickener – Thickens up the soup so it’s not so liquidy, but this is an optional ingredient.

 Youtube